microsoft/vscode-python-devicesimulator/docs/developers-setup.md

   (for example it could be found at : `c:\users\<...>\appdata\local\programs\python\python37\lib\site-packages\pip`)
 - Run in a console `python -m pip install --upgrade pip`

-* Python Modules for Deploy to Device
+* Python Modules for Deploying to Device
     - If you're on Windows, use the following command in the console to install pywin32: `pip install pywin32`

 * Python Modules for Simulation
   - **Note:** On extension activation, you will be prompted with a popup asking if you want the modules to be automatically installed for you.
-The following python modules should be downloaded when you select "yes" on prompt message.
+The following python modules should be downloaded when you select "yes" on the prompt message.
     - playsound
     - pytest
     - python-socketio